dai-shi/waku/README.md

 #### Server-side rendering

-Waku provides static prerendering (SSG) or server-side rendering (SSR) options for layouts and pages including both their server and client components.
+SSR is a distinct concept from RSC.
+Waku provides static prerendering (SSG) or server-side rendering (SSR) options for both layouts and pages including all of their server _and_ client components.

+#### tl;dr:

+Each layout and page in Waku is composed of a React component heirarchy.

+It begins with a server component at the top of the tree.
+Then at points down the heirarchy, you'll eventually import a component that needs client component APIs.
+Mark this file with a `'use client'` directive at the top.
+When imported into a server component, it will create a server-client boundary.
+Below this point in the component heirarchy, all imported components are hydrated and will run in the browser as well.

+Server components can still be rendered below this boundary, but only via composition (e.g., `children` props).
+They form [a new layer](https://github.com/reactwg/server-components/discussions/4) that run _before_ any client code.

+Client components are still server-side rendered.
+SSR is seperate from RSC.
+See the [linked diagrams](https://github.com/reactwg/server-components/discussions/4) for a helpful visual.

 #### Further reading